Marriage in the works of Jane Austen: Anything is better than a loveless marriage!

-“Oh, Lizzy!
-Do anything rather than marry without affection!” is Jane Bennet's heartfelt cry when she learns that her sister and Darcy have become engaged.
-This “motto” is respected by Elizabeth, who rejected Mr. Collins' proposal and then Mr. Darcy's, by Fanny Price, who rejected Henry Crawford's, and by Anne Elliot, who refused Charles Musgrove.
+Throughout several of Jane Austen's novels, women frequently disapprove of the prospect of loveless relationships.
+For example, “Oh, Lizzy!
+Do anything rather than marry without affection!” is Jane Bennet's cry when she learns that her sister and Darcy have become engaged.
+This sentiment is further reflected in Elizabeth's disapproval of both Mr. Collins' and Mr. Darcy's proposals; Fanny Price's rejection of Henry Crawford's; and Anne Elliot's refusal of Charles Musgrove.

 "When he became aware of her fondness for him," Henry Tilney began to think seriously of Catherine (H. M. Brock, 1898).

 In Jane Austen's novels, the heroines make choices based on affection and respect, not economic reasons.
 A successful marriage, in her view, balances emotional connection and mutual esteem.
 While characters may experience love, it is not immediate or based on intense passion but grows through shared understanding and respect.
 For example, Edmund Bertram’s affection for Fanny develops over time, and Mr. Knightley realizes his feelings for Emma through jealousy.

 Darcy initially dismisses Elizabeth but later finds himself attracted to her.
 Elizabeth rejects him due to his arrogance and self-importance, expecting more from a potential partner.
 She had already decided he was not the right person for her before he proposed.